Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

     UID_MULTI_TOUCH_BRICKLET = 'pax'
     ...

-Modify the config.py according to your needs and run the application by calling:
+Modify the ``config.py`` according to your needs and run the application by
+calling:

 .. code-block:: python

    python tetris.py

 .. _starter_kit_blinkenlights_pong:

 Pong
 ^^^^

+TODO:

 * Link to github, description how to configure/start
 * Picture of Pong